wisar/tinyos-2.x-cvs/apps/Null/README.txt

 Description:

 Null is an empty skeleton application.
-It is useful to test that the build environment is functional in its most minimal sense.
+It is useful to test that the build environment is functional in its most minimal sense, i.e., you can correctly compile an application.

 Tools: